Articles

 - Damage to your reputation or relationships

-- Potential legal liability if accidents or injuries occur during transit
+- Potential legal repercussions if the shipper you hire causes accidents or injuries during transit

-Some galleries and collectors treat shipping original artwork like they’re shipping a bed frame from IKEA or a decorative wall print from Target.
+It seems that many treat shipping artwork like they’re shipping a bed frame from IKEA or a decorative wall print from Target.
 But that mindset ignores the fact that fine art isn’t replaceable — and neither is your legal liability if things go wrong.

 If a shipper causes an accident, damages artwork, or injures someone, and they don’t have proper insurance…guess who may be on the hook?